vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ![image](/assets/2025-09-09/025.png)

-This uploads the project file (PBMX for applications and PFX for Flows) to Peakboard Hub, where it is automatically version controlled.
+This uploads the project file (PBMX for applications and PFX for Flows) to the specified folder in Peakboard Hub, where it is automatically version controlled.

 ## Load projects from Peakboard Hub